narthur/automations/README.md

 - [ ] Use mitt for event bus
 - [ ] Implement beetuning bot flow
 - [ ] Switch to Bun
+- [ ] Create new Toggl query helpers to avoid needing to call multiple Toggl functions to gather data